wrench-project/wrench/doc/guide/simplestorage.md

 [TOC]

-# Overview #            {#guide-batch-overview}
+# Overview #            {#guide-simplestorage-overview}

-A Simple storage service is the simplest possible abstration for a service that can store and provide workflow files.
+A Simple storage service is the simplest possible abstraction for a service that can store and provide workflow files.
 It has a certain storage capacity, and provides write, read, and delete operations on files.
 Writes and Reads can be done synchronously or asynchronously.
-In addition, higher-level semantices such as copying a file directly from a storage service to another are provided.
+In addition, higher-level semantics such as copying a file directly from a storage service to another are provided.

 # Creating a Simple storage service #        {#guide-simplestorage-creating}